UniqueName12345/computer-controller/README.md

 ###### *With limitations which we will get to later.

 ## How to uninstall
 Accidentally installed it?
-Changed your mind?
-Do not fear!
+Changed your mind? （；へ：） Do not fear!

 Simply run:
 ```